This Trip is only open to my FRIENDS and FRIENDS OF FRIENDS and FOLLOWERS on Facebook and Instagram.

 Clive Grylls is the coordinator of this tour and your photographic tutor.
 He will also be a paying guest on this tour.
 If you have any questions about this tour click on CONTACT……or I can also be reached on: www.facebook.com/clivegryllsphotography

-Day One: Arrive at Delhi’s Indira Gandhi International Airport.
+Day One ( July the 8th ): Arrive at Delhi’s Indira Gandhi International Airport.
 From here you will be met by our rep and ferried by taxi or minibus to your comfortable hotel.

-Day Two: After an early morning breakfast you will be driven by minibus on the 12-14 hour journey to Vashisht, our base in Himachal Pradesh.
+Day Two: In the afternoon you board an air-conditioned bus that will take you on the 12-14 hour overnight journey to Vashisht, our base in Himachal Pradesh.
 Here you will stay in our comfortable hotel overlooking the raging and turbulent waters of the Beas River surrounded by hills cloaked in alpine forest.
-Dinner will be served at the hotel.

-Day Three: Guests have the whole day to themselves to adjust to the change in altitude (2050m) and perhaps visit the historic Vashisht temple and its hot springs located a stone’s throw away from your hotel.
+Day Three: Guests will arrive in Vashisht by mid-morning and have the whole day to themselves to adjust to the change in altitude (2050m) and perhaps visit the historic Vashisht temple and its hot springs located a stone’s throw away from your hotel.

 Day Five: Your adventure to Ladakh begins.
 Depart at 3 am in 4 X 4 jeeps on the start of a breathtaking 470 km road trip to the heart of the Ladakh region, spread for your comfort, over two days.
 The road will circumnavigate through extraordinary hillsides as it climbs 1930m to the austere Rohtang pass before meandering downwards on its way to the picturesque town of Keylong where an early lunch or refreshments will be taken.
 Overnight accommodation will be taken at the hamlet of Jispa overlooking the banks of the Bhaga river and surrounded by glorious stands of juniper and snow-capped mountains.